 In this section you will find information about Windsor’s admission requirements, policies and supports that are available to you.

-To find out about Windsor’s requirements for entrance into each academic program, please
+To find out about Windsor’s requirements for entrance into each academic program, visit

-During the academic year, university recruiters travel throughout Ontario to visit Aboriginal learners in many secondary schools and community organizations.
-These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Aboriginal recruiters from Ontario and Quebec colleges and universities.
-They’ll have the most up-to-date information about applying to your university as an Aboriginal learner.
+During the academic year, university recruiters travel across Ontario to visit Indigenous students in many high schools and community organizations.
+These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
+APSIP has the most up-to-date information about applying to your university as an Indigenous student.

-If you haven’t attended a secondary school or college full time for at least 2 years, you might be considered a mature learner.
-Check out Windsor’s mature learner policy to find out how you can transition to university as a mature learner.
+If you have not attended a high school or college full time for at least 2 years, you might be considered a mature student.
+View Windsor’s mature student policy to find out how you can transition to university.